 - Bodleian Library, Oxford.
 The Abinger collection, owned by the Bodleian Library, is a very extensive holding of Godwin’s manuscript material, correspondence and diaries.
 Earlier deposits of the Abinger Collection were microfilmed by Duke University but there have been several deposits made subsequently.
 A major proportion of this material is now available online, with further holdings in Oxford and the Pforzheimer Collection at the New York Public Library being digitised.

-- The Diary of William Godwin, (eds) Victoria Myers, David O'Shaughnessy, and Mark Philp (Oxford: Oxford Digital Library, 2010, available online).
+- The Diary of William Godwin, (eds) Victoria Myers, David O’Shaughnessy, and Mark Philp (Oxford: Oxford Digital Library, 2010, available online).
 The diary kept by Godwin from 1788 to 1836 is a central resource of the Abinger Collection.
 An edition was published on the website of the Bodleian Library, University of Oxford in November 2010.
 The BSECS prize-winning web-resource is fully searchable, provides scans of the original and an edited transcription.

 - National Art Library, Victoria and Albert Museum, London.
 The Forster/Dyce Collection includes the manuscripts to Godwin’s Political Justice, Caleb Williams, Life of Chaucer and History of the Commonwealth, and a limited amount of correspondence.

 - Pforzheimer Library, New York.
 Contains the manuscript of Fleetwood and miscellaneous correspondence and material relating to St Leon.
 (It has been edited by K. N. Cameron, Shelley and his Circle, volumes I–IV, Cambridge, Mass., Harvard University Press, 1961–70, and D. H. Reiman, volumes V–VI, ibid 1973; the Pforzheimer collection catalogue is now online.